Study Room in Exile

 View the Study Room in Exile library catalogue on libib (full list of the items that the Institute currently holds).

 Design work for The Study Room in Exile was provided by Studio Polpo, Sheffield.

 Motherhood and Live Art 2: Are we screwing the kids up?

-This event, organized by Miffy Ryan, will take place at the Institute for the Art and Practice of Dissent at Home’s LADA Study Room in Exile in Liverpool on Saturday 29 April, 11am - 2pm.
-The focus of this group will be maternal ethics, the notion of being overspent, tired of some real or imagined ethical standards, the guilt.
+This event, organized by Miffy Ryan at the Institute for the Art and Practice of Dissent at Home’s LADA Study Room in Exile in Liverpool on Saturday 29 April, 11am - 2pm.
+The focus of this group was maternal ethics, the notion of being overspent, tired of some real or imagined ethical standards, the guilt.

-Each participant is asked to prepare a 5 min presentation on their maternal live art practice and address some of the issues outlined above.
-If you would like to participate in this event please confirm your attendance by email no later than Friday 7 April as spaces are limited.
-Light lunch will be provided.
+Each participant was asked to prepare a 5 min presentation on their maternal live art practice and address some of the issues outlined above.

 Documentation from the first meeting Motherhood & Live Art, organized by Emily Underwood-Lee and Lena Simic in the Study Room in Exile in January 2016 can be found here